 Chili, Chocolate and Chihuahuas

-The Lovely Wife has jetted off to the great Midwest, leaving me behind to sort the pages of an unruly poetry manuscript in the company of Apollonia, the six-pound terror of Texas, and Ozymandias, her doting, but worried, twelve-pound shadow.
+I am comfortably nestled in this house, sorting the pages of an unruly poetry manuscript in the company of Apollonia, the six-pound terror of Texas, and Ozymandias, her doting, but worried, twelve-pound shadow.
 As noon departs I note hunger’s first tentative touch, and head to the grocery store for supplies.
 I’m craving chili, but not having a particular recipe in mind, decide to see what strikes my fancy.

 Ah, the sun at last!